aishek/nihilist/README.md

 ## License

-Nihilist is free software, and may be redistributed under the terms specified in the LICENSE.txt file.
+Nigilist is free software, and may be redistributed under the terms specified in the LICENSE.txt file.

 ## Credits

-Gem nihilist is maintained by [Cifronomika](http://cifronomika.ru/).
+Gem nigilist is maintained by [Cifronomika](http://cifronomika.ru/).

 Contributors: